dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 # [iOS](#tab/ios)

-In iOS 9 and greater, Apple restricts what schemes an application can query for.
-To specify which schemes you would like to use, you must specify `LSApplicationQueriesSchemes` in your _Info.plist_ file:
+Apple requires that you define the schemes you want to use.
+Add the `LSApplicationQueriesSchemes` key and schemes to the _Platforms/iOS/Info.plist_ file:

 ```xml
 <key>LSApplicationQueriesSchemes</key>